Stochastic Processes with Expected Stopping Time: Markov Decision Processes

-\begin{shortversion} We present a uniformization procedure that, given an MDP $\M$ with mean-payoff value at most~$0$, construct an MDP $\M'$ with the same mean-payoff value as $\M$, with a larger supremum of expected total reward, and in which all end-components are \emph{uniform} (an end-component is uniform if all its vertices have the same weight). \end{shortversion}

-\begin{lemma} Given an MDP~$\M$ with $n$ vertices, we can construct an MDP $\M'$ with the following properties: \begin{enumerate} \item all end-components of $\M'$ are uniform. \item $\M$ and $\M'$ have the same mean-payoff value; \item the number of vertices in $\M'$ is at most $3n$; \item the supremum of expected total reward in $\M$ is less than half the supremum of expected total reward in $\M'$; \end{enumerate} \end{lemma}
+\begin{lem} Given an MDP~$\M$ with $n$ vertices, we can construct an MDP $\M'$ with the following properties: \begin{enumerate} \item all end-components of $\M'$ are uniform. \item $\M$ and $\M'$ have the same mean-payoff value; \item the number of vertices in $\M'$ is at most $3n$; \item the supremum of expected total reward in $\M$ is less than half the supremum of expected total reward in $\M'$; \end{enumerate} \end{lem}

-\begin{longversion} \begin{proof} Consider $\M'$ obtained from $\M$ by the uniformization procedure.
+\begin{proof} Consider $\M'$ obtained from $\M$ by the uniformization procedure.
 Item~\ref{item1}.~holds by construction, and the proof of item~\ref{item2}.~and item~\ref{item3}.~has been sketched along with the uniformization procedure (note that the definition of $w'$ does not change the mean-payoff value of the end-components, as compared to weight vector $w_1$ and $w$).

 We show item~\ref{item4}.~for the transformation of one end-component~$E$ (\figurename~\ref{fig:mdp-ec-bound}), and the lemma follows by applying the result successively to each end-component.

 Given an arbitrary strategy $\straa$, let $s_k(v) = \sum_{i=0}^{k} \E_{v}^{\straa}(w_1(v_i))$ and $s'_k(v) = \sum_{i=0}^{k} \E_{v}^{\straa}(w'(v_i))$ be the expected total reward from initial vertex $v$ after $k$ steps, according to the weight vector $w_1$ and $w'$ respectively.
 We show that for all $v \in V \setminus E$, and for all $k$, we have $s_k(v) \leq s'_k(v)$, which establishes the claim that $\M'$ (with $w'$) has a larger supremum of expected total reward than $\M'$ (with $w_1$), since the initial distribution of $\M'$ has support in $V \setminus E$ (and we showed that the supremum of expected total reward in $\M'$ (with $w_1$) is at least twice the one in $\M$).
 We show this by induction on $k$.
 The base case $k=0$ holds since $w_1(v) \leq w'(v)$ for all $v \in V \setminus E$.
 For the induction case, assume $s_t(v) \leq s'_t(v)$ for all $v \in V \setminus E$, and for all $t \leq k-1$.
 Let $v \in V \setminus E$ and we consider two cases: